-Both the Ontario and the Canadan Federal Governments have released their annual budgets, which will mean many debates around the cabinet and dinner table with plenty of changes in store for both employers and employees.
+The 2016 budget season brings changes to the law of work.
+Both the Ontario and the Canadian Federal Governments have released their annual budgets, which will mean many debates around the cabinet and dinner table with plenty of changes in store for both employers and employees.
 Both budgets reflect trends that we have seen in civil courts and human rights tribunals across the country: greater protections for precarious workers and increased attention to accommodating family status obligations.

 While much of the coverage of the 2016 Federal Budget focused on the sky-high deficits, there were many changes announced that will impact Canadian workplaces, from amendments to Employment Insurance eligibility rules to new initiatives for flexible work arrangements.